MicrosoftDocs/Viva/Viva/insights/tutorials/power-bi-wellbeing.md

 >This dashboard is currently only available in English and will only work with data generated from the English version of the app.
 Before running the required queries, confirm the browser language in the app's URL includes **en-us**, or change it to include **en-us**: ...office.com/en-us/...

 >[!Important]
->If you remove predefined organizational data attributes, you'll turn off visualizations that rely on those attributes.
+>Removing predefined organizational data attributes turns off visualizations that rely on those attributes.
 Refer to step 5 for specific information about **LevelDesignation**.
+>
+>Similarly, deleting predefined metrics turns off parts of the Power BI dashboard, reduces your query results, and limits your ability to visualize wellbeing patterns.
+Depending on the metric, deletion might turn off a single Power BI chart, several charts, or all the charts.
+Before you delete a predefined metric, you'll get a warning message.
+Select **Cancel** on the message to keep the metric.

 1. In [the app](https://workplaceanalytics.office.com/) (if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/)), select **Analyze** > **Query designer**.